AlLisonyy/lab02/lab-02.md

 ![](lab-02_files/figure-gfm/plastic-waste-population-total-2.png)<!-- -->

 None of both seems to have a strong linear relationship.
-However, the relationship between plastic waste per capital and coastal population seems to be more strongly linearly associated.
+However, the relationship between plastic waste per capita and coastal population seems to be more strongly linearly associated.

 ### Exercise 5